|

 Once you are home with your cones, place the green ones to one side somewhere warm but out of direct sunlight to give them time to dry and open.
 This will take some weeks.
 In the meantime, you will need to prise out the seeds from your brown cones.

 At this stage many people recommend treating them in a manner called "stratification" in order to improve the germination rate.
 This involves placing them in cold storage, such as a household refrigerator, for a period of time from several weeks to six months or so.
 This process is supposed to emulate the conditions that the seeds may encounter in nature, and is thought to encourage them to release chemicals that trigger germination once they are removed for sowing in warmer compost.
 A mixture of seed and damp sand tied in a muslin cloth may help.
-There is much debate as to whether this process is effective but the dedicated among you might like to experiment. |
+There is much debate as to whether this process is effective with Redwood seeds but the dedicated among you might like to experiment. |

-I would also add that although I have grown hundreds of Giant Redwoods from seeds I have bought, I have found it extremely difficult to germinate seeds I have gathered from trees in England.
-In fact I have no more than five successes with my own foraged seeds.
-I am not sure of the reason for this, perhaps the U.K. trees are just a little too young to have a high proportion of viable seeds.
+I would also add that although I have grown hundreds of Giant Redwoods from seeds I have bought, I have found it extremely difficult to germinate seeds I have gathered from trees in Britain.
+In fact I have had no more than ten successes with my own foraged seeds.
+I am not sure of the reason for this, perhaps the British trees are just a little too young to have a high proportion of viable seeds. |

 A baby Dawn with seed case still attached |